pbvdh/MusicPlayer/README.md

 Further work
-- add hovers for songs with long names
+- Add hovers for songs with long names
-- improve appearance on chrome browser and support safari
+- Improve appearance on chrome browser and support safari
-- persist current song/queue when page is refreshed
+- Persist current song/queue when page is refreshed
-- stylized modal instead of alert/prompt when creating a playlist
+- Stylized modal instead of alert/prompt when creating a playlist
 - UI and accessibility testing
-- handle errors outside main flow (e.g. what happens if mp3 file isnt found)
+- Handle errors outside main flow (e.g. what happens if mp3 file isnt found)